wso2/integration-demo-scripts/ballerina/ripplit-social-media/README.md

 ### Setting up the project and adding the initial implementation

-1. Navigate to the the folder you want to create the project
+1. Navigate to the the folder you want to create the project.
-2. Execute the below command
+2. Execute the below command.

 ```
 bal new ripplit_service
 ```

-3. Start VS code by executing the the below command
+3. Start VS code by executing the the below command.

 ```
 code ripplit_service
 ```

 4. In the main.bal delete all the code and create a new `http:Service` as follows.
-Then give the base path as `/ripplit` and save the changes
+Then give the base path as `/ripplit` and save the changes.

 <img src="./_resources/image22.png" alt="drawing" width='700'/>

-5. Click on visualize code lens and add a new resource using the `+ Resource` button
+5. Click on visualize code lens and add a new resource using the `+ Resource` button.

 6. Add the first resource method to list available users.

 <img src="./_resources/image12.png" alt="drawing" width='700'/>

-7. Create the first Ballerina resource with the path users and the return value as User type
+7. Create the first Ballerina resource with the path users and the return value as User type.

 <img src="./_resources/image8.png" alt="drawing" width='700'/>

-8. Add some fields to the User record as follows
+8. Add some fields to the User record as follows.

 ```ballerina
 type User record {